Alain de Botton: Non-fiction

 In 1997 he published his first non-fiction book, How Proust Can Change Your Life, based on the life and works of Marcel Proust.
-It was a bestseller in both the US and UK.
+It was a bestseller in both the UK and US.

 This was followed by The Consolations of Philosophy in 2000.
 The title of the book is a reference to Boethius's Consolation of Philosophy, in which philosophy appears as an allegorical figure to Boethius to console him in the period leading up to his impending execution.
-In The Consolations of Philosophy, de Botton attempts to demonstrate how the teachings of philosophers such as Epicurus, Montaigne, Nietzsche, Schopenhauer, Seneca, and Socrates can be applied to modern everyday woes.
-The book has been both praised and criticized for its therapeutic approach to philosophy.
+In The Consolations of Philosophy, de Botton attempts to demonstrate how the teachings of philosophers such as Epicurus, Montaigne, Nietzsche, Schopenhauer, Seneca and Socrates can be applied to modern everyday woes.
+The book has been both praised and criticised for its therapeutic approach to philosophy.

 In 2004, he published Status Anxiety.

 In The Architecture of Happiness (2006), he discusses the nature of beauty in architecture and how it is related to the well-being and general contentment of the individual and society.
 He describes how architecture affects people every day, though people rarely pay particular attention to it.
 A good portion of the book discusses how human personality traits are reflected in architecture.
 He defends Modernist architecture, and chastises the pseudo-vernacular architecture of housing, especially in the UK.
 "The best modern architecture," he argues, "doesn't hold a mirror up to nature, though it may borrow a pleasing shape or expressive line from nature's copybook.
 It gives voice to aspirations and suggests possibilities.
 The question isn't whether you'd actually like to live in a Le Corbusier home, but whether you'd like to be the kind of person who'd like to live in one."

 In The Pleasures and Sorrows of Work (2009), de Botton produced a survey of ten different jobs, including accountancy, rocket science and biscuit manufacture.
 The book, a piece of narrative non-fiction, includes two hundred original images and aims to unlock the beauty, interest and occasional horror of the modern world of work.
 After a negative review of the book by New York Times critic Caleb Crain, de Botton posted a scathing ad hominem attack against Crain.
 He later apologized for his remarks.